ReclipseTheOne/Spice/README.md

 # Spice Programming Language

-A Python superset with static typing features including interfaces, abstract classes, and final modifiers.
+A Python superset with static typing features including interfaces, abstract classes, final modifiers, and more.

 ## Project Structure